MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/README.md

 ## What you should understand when finished

 By the time you complete this tutorial you should be able to make an app game using SpriteKit.
-This learning how to create Sprite nodes, place them on the screen, and apply actions provides limitless possibilities.
+Learning how to create Sprite nodes, place them on the screen, and apply actions provides limitless possibilities.

 <!-- list of check for understanding questions the student should be able to answer when finished -->